Fed says U.S. economy strong enough to handle rate hike

 HEDGING BETS ON DATA

-Fed policymakers maintained the current near-zero interest rate for now and said a hike would be appropriate only after further improvement in the labor market and greater confidence that inflation would rise.
+Fed policymakers maintained the current near-zero interest rate for now and said a hike would be appropriate only after further improvement in the labour market and greater confidence that inflation would rise.

 "Economic activity has been expanding moderately," the Fed said in its policy statement.
 "The pace of job gains picked up while the unemployment rate remained steady.
-On balance, a range of labor market indicators suggests that underutilization of labor resources diminished somewhat."
+On balance, a range of labour market indicators suggests that underutilisation of labour resources diminished somewhat."

 In their projections, Fed officials lowered expectations for economic growth in 2015 after accounting for the weak start to the year.
 It was the second time since December that the central bank has downgraded its GDP growth forecast for this year.